influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/working/api.md

 skip-config-overrides = true
 ```

-This allows you to still access the API to fix any unwanted configuration without applying that configuration during statup.
+This allows you to still access the API to fix any unwanted configuration without applying that configuration during startup.

 >NOTE: It is probably easiest and safest to set this option as an environment variable `KAPACITOR_SKIP_CONFIG_OVERRIDES=true`, since it is meant to be temporary.
 That way you do not have to modify your on disk configuration file or accidentally leave it in place causing issues later on.